awsdocs/aws-transfer-user-guide/doc_source/as2-end-to-end-example.md

 **Note**
 To find details for your connectors, run the command `aws transfer list-connectors`\.
 This command returns the connector ID, URL, and ARN for your connectors\.
 Then, you can run the command `aws transfer describe-connector --connector-id your-connector-id`, with the ID that you want to use\.
 This command returns all of the details for `your-connector-id`\.

-Successful transfers are stored at the location specified in the `base-directory` parameter that you specified in [Step 5: Create an agreement between you and your partner](#as2-create-agreement-example)\.
-If the transfer is completed successfully, the file is stored as /*path\-defined\-in\-the\-agreement*/processed/*original\_filename\.messageId\.original\_extension*\.
-In this example, DESTINATION\-EXAMPLE\-BUCKET/AS2\-inbox/processed/myfile1\.*messageId*\.txt and DESTINATION\-EXAMPLE\-BUCKET/AS2\-inbox/processed/myfile2\.*messageId*\.txt\.
+Successful transfers are stored at the location that's specified in the `base-directory` parameter that you specified in [Step 5: Create an agreement between you and your partner](#as2-create-agreement-example)\.
+If the transfer is completed successfully, the file is stored as `/path-defined-in-the-agreement/processed/original_filename.messageId.original_extension`\.

+ In this example, the files are stored as `DESTINATION-EXAMPLE-BUCKET/AS2-inbox/processed/myfile1.messageId.txt` and `DESTINATION-EXAMPLE-BUCKET/AS2-inbox/processed/myfile2.messageId.txt`\.

 If you configured a logging role when you created the connector, you can also check your CloudWatch logs for the status of the AS2 message\.